magapp/arduino-say-time/README.md

 LED will light up different brightness of green during wifi setup and different brightness of yellow during MQTT-connection.

 In order to setup wifi, ntp-server, mqtt-server, start the ESP32 in configuration mode.
 This can be achieved by pressing the button during startup.
-White led will light up.
+White LED will light up.
 In configuration mode, the ESP32 will act as an access point so you can connect and do the setup.

 ## MQTT Commands
-To set "SayTime" and "BeepTime" or check status, you can send commands using MQTT. "<id>" is the boards mac adress.
+To set "SayTime" and "BeepTime" or check status, you can send commands using MQTT. "id" is the board mac adress.

 ```
 say_time/<id>/command  payload: status